 2. The damages suffered by the victim and the extent of all medical treatment

-3. Economic damages such as past and future lost wages, vocational rehabilitation, union benefits, overtime, value of household services, and medical expenses
+3. Economic damages such as past and future lost wages, vocational rehabilitation, union benefits, overtime, the value of household services, and medical expenses

 4. Non-economic damages.
 How has this person’s life changed?
 Do they tell a compelling human story that a juror will allow compensation for?